-Sometimes, mesothelioma patients can’t get any pain relief when using traditional medications and therapy to treat their symptoms.
-They may rely on herbal treatments, including medical marijuana.
 Using herbal and complementary medication isn’t new.
-In fact, physicians in the “old days,” before traditional medication was available, often used herbs, plants, seeds, and roots to treat pain.
-Today, medical marijuana is being shown to provide substantial pain relief, but since its illegal in some states, while other states only recently made it legal, using it for its medicinal value is still relatively new.
+In fact, physicians in the “old days,” before traditional medication was available, used herbs, plants, seeds, and roots to treat pain.
+Today, medical marijuana has been shown to provide substantial pain relief, but since its illegal in some states, while other states only recently made it legal, using it for its medicinal value is still relatively new.

 If you or a loved one were diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, you may be entitled to substantial compensation.
 We invite you to fill out our form today for a free Financial Compensation Packet, filled with information about top mesothelioma lawyers in your area, how to get paid in 90 days, how to file an asbestos trust fund claim, and much more.

 What is Medical Marijuana?